fightling/jobber/README.md

 ### Select Database

-With `-f` you can set which database file shall be used by *jobber*:
+With `-f` you can set which database file shall be used by *jobber* (will override the location read from the configuration as described in section *Installation*):

 ```txt
 ▶ jobber -f ~/my_jobber.json` [...]